Additional

 Non-core concepts such as triggers, schedules, briefings, mailbox threads, and devices can still contribute evidence or execute outcomes, but they are not direct cognition targets.

-Task-sourced scheduled tasks follow the same rule: they can execute recurring work and produce new task evidence, but the original task, deeplink, schedule, or worktree is not a Workflow Intelligence ownership target.
+Task-sourced automations follow the same rule: they can execute recurring work, continue a task thread, or produce new task evidence, but the original task, deeplink, schedule, webhook, event trigger, or worktree is not a Workflow Intelligence ownership target.

 Mission Control